 History of Whaling

-Whales are smart animals with a complex social system, friendly nature towards us as well as their family and group members, and an ability to feel sad and sorry to a point where they follow sick group members to beaches, ending up getting stranded themselves.
-It is very sad that up to about 90% of whales in many species had to experience so much human cruelty.
+Whales are smart animals with a complex social system.
+They are friendly nature towards people as well as their family and group members.
+They have an ability to feel sad and sorry to a point where they follow sick group members to beaches, ending up getting stranded themselves.

 The Oldest History of Whaling